SayHelloGmbH/progressive-wordpress/README.md

 # Progressive WordPress

 ## Description
-This plugin adds Progressive Web App features to your WordPress site and turns it into a PWA.
+This plugin adds progressive web app features to your WordPress site.

 ### Web App Manifest
 Create a web app manifest using the WordPress backend. **No coding skills required!**